Debt Settlement Pros & Cons

 Credit Counseling

 Through this debt resolution method, you work with a certified counselor to plan a personalized debt management solution.
 You pay the credit counseling agency and they deal directly with your creditors.
-The goal of the CCA is to negotiate with creditors to reduce interest rates and penalty forgiveness.
+The goal of the agency is to negotiate with creditors to reduce interest rates and penalty forgiveness.

 Next Steps for Debt Settlement